julesjacobs/rust-gkat/README.md

 ### Symbolic Thompson's Construction
 The algorithm for symbolic thompson's construction performs much better than the derivative method due to algorithmic improvements.
-Examples provided in `dataset.zip` are no longer useful as runtime benchmarks as each test solves in `0.00s`.
+Examples provided in `dataset0.zip` are no longer useful as runtime benchmarks as each test solves in `0.00s`.
 ```
 ➞  /usr/bin/time -l ./target/release/rust-gkat -k k2 dataset/exp9000.txt